onx3/Astroids/README.md

 #  Astroids

-A 2D game engine project inspired by the classic "Asteroids" arcade game, developed using C++ with SFML for rendering and Box2D for physics simulation.
-I created this Game Engine as a learing project, to grow my knowledge of how Game Engines work.
-I could've done this in an engine such as Unity but I wouldn't have learned the core concepets that goes into creating a game from scratch.
+"Astroids" is a 2D game engine project inspired by the timeless arcade classic "Asteroids."
+Built using C++ with SFML for rendering and Box2D for collision simulation, this project emphasizes a custom architecture that revolves around a "GameManager" for centralized control and a flexible "GameObject" system.
+These systems form the backbone of the engine, enabling modular, reusable components to handle behaviors like rendering, physics, and input.
+By designing these foundational systems, I gained hands-on experience with game engine architecture, prioritizing scalability and maintainability over shortcuts offered by prebuilt engines like Unity or Unreal.
+This project reflects my commitment to understanding the core mechanics of game development from the ground up.

 ## Features